 Why limit bullying prevention efforts to just one day?
 Consider running an anti-bullying education-themed week at your school in October or anytime throughout the year.

-PACER’s National Bullying Prevention Center is great place to start planning out your event.
+To start planning out your event check out PACER’s National Bullying Prevention Center.
 The website is packed with resources to use as part of your lesson plans and event preparation.

 To start, there are free downloadable handouts and information such as this

-informational flyer outlining creative resources and outreach activities — perfect to pass out to parents and adult members to inspire action in the community!
+informational flyer outlining creative resources and outreach activities.
+Pass these out to parents and adult members to inspire action in the community!

 Also be sure to visit the Publications Resource Section for: